The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 There are positives and negatives to all builds and we absolutely recommend testing various speeds.

 * You can do so by equipping or unequipping various random pieces of gear you have lying around with Skill Speed to up/lower your SKS value and practicing on a dummy.
-* You can check your GCD by hovering over a standard weaponskill like
+* You can check your GCD by hovering over any standard weaponskill like Keen Edge.

 No one can tell you what the best speed is, this is down to your preference!